 However, since the maxim is “no man is an island,” there is a good chance that you have a family, or at the very least, friends and acquaintances that you come into contact with on a continual basis.
 All of them will be affected in some way by sin because sin has consequences.” https://www.gotquestions.org/private-sin.html

-Examples of sin metamorphosing is great in number.
-For instance, the church mother who forgets from whence she came and openly criticizes the attire of a young woman scantly dressed.
-Rather than take her aside, “she opts to ridicule in the presence of other church members. ”
+Examples of sin metamorphosing are great in number.
+For instance, the church mother forgets from whence she came and openly criticizes the attire of a young woman scantly dressed.
+Rather than take her aside, “she opts to ridicule her in the presence of other church members. “

 All things considered, just because a person has a good standing in the church doesn’t necessarily mean that they are in good standing with God.
 Any person who spent decades professing to know the Lord, but evidencing the opposite in actions, has spent almost a lifetime perfecting sin.